YumiData/A-B_Testing_for_Marketing_Strategies/README.md

-# A/B Testing of Marketing Strategies
+# A/B Testing for Marketing Strategies

 ## Executive Summary
 Star Digital, a video service provider was curious about whether their advertisement is really effective, so it designed an experiment for advertising through internet to test it.